Writing Contest: "Delight In Life"

 5. Eighteen to Twenty-Two/College

-6. Previously Homeschooled Adults (All writers Eighteen and over may choose to enter this category if they wish.)
+6. Previously Alt-schooled Adults (All writers Eighteen and over may choose to enter this category if they wish.)

 1st Prize in each category will receive $10 and 1 print issue of Life of Children.
-If the quality of each winning entry is high enough, it will be published in Life of Children.
-Editing help may be offered to reach this goal.
+If the quality of any winning entry is high enough, it will be published in Life of Children.
+Free editing help may be offered to reach this goal.

 The Grand Prize winner will receive 25% of all entry fees, publication in Life of Children, and two writer copies.
 The more people enter, the larger the cash Grand Prize will be!